MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/developer/outlook-free-busy-in-search-resource-availability-API.md

 Some key points:

-- This extensibility feature only works when directly calling the search resource availability APIs with **ConsiderOutlookSchedules** as _true_.
+- This extensibility feature only works when directly calling the search resource availability API with **ConsiderOutlookSchedules** as _true_.
 Out of the box availability searches triggered from the Schedule Board or from the Book button on any schedulable entity do not consider Outlook schedules
-- Reading schedules from Exchange will increase the time the Search Resource Availability API takes to retrieve results, depending on the number of resources and period of time being considered.
-We recommend this functionality be used judiciously from custom interfaces that work around the retrieval time
+- Reading schedules from Exchange will increase the time the search resource availability API takes to retrieve results, depending on the number of resources and period of time being considered.
+We recommend this functionality be used judiciously from custom interfaces designed to work around the retrieval time
-- The feature is available for search resource availability APIs for both requirements (**msdyn_SearchResourceAvailability**) and requirement groups (**msdyn_SearchResourceAvailabilityForRequirementGroup**)
+- The feature is available for search resource availability APIs for both requirements ([msdyn_SearchResourceAvailability](https://docs.microsoft.com/en-us/dynamics365/field-service/search-resource-availability-api)) and requirement groups ([msdyn_SearchResourceAvailabilityForRequirementGroup](https://docs.microsoft.com/en-us/dynamics365/field-service/search-resource-availability-api)).
 - To protect privacy, only the start and end times of resources' schedule items are read, along with their free/busy status
 - Outlook 'Busy' status is considered as unavailable for scheduling
 - Outlook appointments are considered as location agnostic